Prevent Cross-Contamination in Restaurants With UV-C Light

 According to the CDC, 1 in 6 people in the United States falls ill after eating contaminated food.
-Therefore, it is extremely important to prevent cross-contamination in restaurants to ensure customer safety.
+Therefore, it is extremely important to handle food properly to prevent cross-contamination in restaurants to ensure customer safety.

 Food contamination can easily damage a restaurant’s reputation, cost your business a lot of money, and above all, have serious consequences on public health.
 Dangerous foodborne pathogens like Salmonella, Campylobacter, and Enterohaemorrhagic Escherichia coli cause more than 200 diseases, ranging from diarrhea and respiratory illnesses to cancer.

 3 Ways in Which UV Light Can Help Prevent Cross-Contamination in Restaurants

-While policy-makers can build and maintain food infrastructures and systems to manage food safety risks along the food chain, the primary responsibility lies with restaurant owners.
+Policy-makers can build and maintain food infrastructures and systems to manage food safety risks along the food chain.
+However, the primary responsibility lies with restaurant owners.
 With the right information and measures restaurants can enhance food safety, avoid cross-contamination, and consequently prevent foodborne illnesses.

 1. UV-C Light Protects You Against Foodborne Illnesses

-UV-C light has been used for many years for water purification and air disinfection, UV-C light has germicidal properties that can effectively deactivate the DNA or RNA of viruses, bacteria, fungi, and other pathogens, destroying their ability to reproduce and cause illnesses.
+UV-C light has been used for many years for water purification and air disinfection.
+It has germicidal properties that can effectively deactivate the DNA or RNA of viruses, bacteria, fungi, and other pathogens.
+It destroys their ability to reproduce and cause illnesses.

 UV-C light is becoming a popular, cost-effective solution in eradicating pathogens and extending the shelf-life of food and beverages, saving you money.

 Scientists have confirmed that UV-C light is effective in sanitizing food products without damaging their physical or chemical qualities.
-Moreover, scientists confirm that UV-C light can eliminate up to 99.99% of all bacteria, viruses, and other pathogens!
+Moreover, scientists confirm that UV-C light can eliminate up to 99.99% of all bacteria, viruses, and other pathogens, including COVID-19!

 2. UV Light Sanitizes Food Contact Surfaces

-Disinfecting all areas in food service establishments can be very challenging, and depending on the material and characteristics of what you’re trying to clean, you may need to use different types of disinfectants and sanitizers.
+Disinfecting all areas in food service establishments can be very challenging.
+And depending on the material and characteristics of what you’re trying to clean, you may need to use different types of disinfectants and sanitizers.
 It can be hard and tiring to follow all of the guidelines and keep track of these details.
 Furthermore, wiping surfaces with soapy water and a towel isn’t enough.

 What UV light offers is a 99.99% guarantee of protection anywhere the UV-C light touches.
-This includes small, hard to clean parts of your kitchen where it’s hard for chemical disinfection to reach.
+This includes small, hard-to-clean parts of your kitchen where it’s hard for chemical disinfection to reach.
 For this technology to work, all you need to ensure is that the surfaces are illuminated with UV-C light briefly.

 Restaurants use a lot of cleaning products to decrease the chances of biological cross-contamination.
 Fortunately, using a UV-C cleanser is a physical process rather than a chemical one.
 Therefore, it’s environmentally friendly and non-toxic.
-This will help protect your customers, staff, and equipment from the side effects of harmful chemicals such as chlorine.
+This will help protect your customers, staff, utensils and other equipment from the side effects of harmful chemicals such as chlorine.

 UV light is a great way to control odor that could cause concern to nearby residents.
 An odorless kitchen is much better than a chemical-smelling one.

-Unlike during shopping sprees, people can not wear masks while eating and drinking.
-So, by implementing safe practices in your kitchen, dining area, and bathroom, you’re proactively slowing the spread of deadly diseases and protecting your customers.
+By implementing safe practices in your kitchen, dining space, and bathroom, you’re proactively slowing the spread of deadly diseases and protecting your customers.
 Additionally, a clean restaurant creates a great first impression, a better experience, a higher customer satisfaction level, and brand loyalty.

-You can achieve food safety goals this by combining safety features and the strengths of UV-C wavelength, Wolven’s technology maximizes the intensity of bacteria-killing light delivered to meet your food safety goals.
+You can achieve food safety goals this by combining safety features and the benefits of the UV-C wavelength.
+Wolven’s technology maximizes the intensity of bacteria-killing light delivered to prevent cross-contamination in restaurants.